fastruby/blog/_posts/2019-04-24-dual-boot-with-rails-6-0-beta.md

 1. Getting Bundler to bundle your dependencies
 2. Getting your test suite to pass

-## Final Remarks
+<h2 id="summary">Summary</h2>

-This has been quite a useful technique for us at [fastruby.io](https://fastruby.io).
+This has been quite a useful technique for us at [FastRuby.io](https://fastruby.io).
 We have used it with client projects, internal projects, and open source applications.

-I hope that you will find it useful in getting ready for the upcoming Rails 6.0 stable release.
+I hope that you will find it useful in getting ready for the next version of Rails!